Greenpro Capital Corp.: GreenPro Incubated Company Angkasa-X Successfully Launched Malaysian Satellite to Lead ASEAN's Space Economy

-AngkasaX, the SpaceX of Asia, will provide LEO satellite-based Internet services in ASEAN, an area covering 680 million people.
+Angkasa-X will provide LEO satellite-based Internet services in ASEAN, an area covering 680 million people.
 Morgan Stanley estimates that the global space industry could generate revenue of more than $1 trillion or more in 2040, up from $350 billion, currently.
 Yet, the most significant short- and medium-term opportunities may come from satellite broadband Internet access.
-These services that are provided by AngkasaX.
+These services that are provided by Angkasa-X.

+ANGKASA-X's vision is in-line with the United Nation's Sustainable Development Goals ("SDGs") Goal 1: No Poverty; Goal 4: Quality Education; Goal 8: Decent Work and Economic Growth; Goal 9, Industry, Innovation and Infrastructure; and Goal 11: Sustainable Cities and Communities.

+ANGKASA-X aims to level the playing field by providing the opportunity for better access to internet connectivity by offering Satellite-as-a-Services ("SAAS") to our clients such as telecommunications, government, Internet-service-providers and network companies, which in turn could offer satellite package services to end users and their subscribers.

-Angkasa-X is the Space-X of the ASEAN region.
-ASEAN is a union of 10 countries representing 680 million people.
-Angkasa-X is a Technological-social Inclusion Company that strives to provide Internet Connectivity by offering Satellite-as-a-Service (SaaS) to countries in the ASEAN region.
-Angkasa-X consists of a group of companies investing in Research & Development, IP creation, components sourcing & testing, assembly & manufacturing, launching and maintaining state-of-the-art Low-Earth-Orbit (LEO) satellites.
-Angkasa-X will operate A-SEANLINK LEO Satellite Constellation, the company aspires to be a unicorn and the number one go-to company for LEO satellite-based Internet services in ASEAN.
-ANGKASA-X is an official member of the International Communication Union ("ITU"), a specialized agency of the United Nations, related to information and communication technologies.
+ANGKASA-X is an official member of the International Communication Union ("ITU"), a specialized agency of the United Nations responsible for many matters related to information and communication technologies.
 ANGKASA-X is also a registered holder of Network Service Provider ("NSP") and Network Facilities Provider ("NFP") licenses from the Malaysian regulator, Malaysian Communications and Multimedia Commission ("MCMC").

 About Greenpro Capital Corp.